atomjack/cmbot/README.md

 **PM Only**

 Set a trigger. `/trigger facebook http://www.facebook.com/groups/....` will cause the bot to say `http://www.facebook.com/groups/....` if anyone types `/facebook`, either in chat or in a PM to the bot.
+You can also have the bot automatically shorten any url, using google's URL Shortener, by prepending 'shorten:' to the url.
+For example: `/trigger foo shorten:http://facebook.com` will cause the bot to say `http://goo.gl/mS4A`.
+Supports multiple URLs, too.

 ### triggerban ( username:string )